zanemyers/Experimental-Learning/Python : Django/MultiVendor Ecommerce/README.md

-This is a new project.
-I will add more to this later
+This is a Multi-Vendor Ecommerce site built following a Udemy Course